 - In the previous book, his son died, his country was torn apart in a civil war he fought to avoid, he had his triumph and his counsulship ruined by his old friend Marius, and he was ultimately forced to march on his homeland (an act which, being both conservative and a patriot, he utterly detested).
 His life was deemed so hard that Aurelia, the woman who never wept, ended up weeping for him.

-- Broken Bird: Cato.
+- Cato.
 And a very masculine one, at that.

 - Bus Crash: The end of Mithridates VI of Pontus is a little disappointing considering his importance and big role in The Grass Crown; not so much his actual death, which is a matter of historical record, but the way we hear about it in a letter.